opensearch-project/documentation-website/_search-plugins/knn/knn-vector-quantization.md

 ```
 {% include copy-curl.html %}

-You can also fine-tune search by providing the `ef_search` and `oversample_factor` parameters
+You can also fine-tune search by providing the `ef_search` and `oversample_factor` parameters.
 The `oversample_factor` parameter controls the factor by which the search oversamples the candidate vectors before ranking them.
-A higher oversample factor means more candidates will be considered before ranking, improving accuracy but also increasing search time.
+Using a higher oversample factor means that more candidates will be considered before ranking, improving accuracy but also increasing search time.
 When selecting the `oversample_factor` value, consider the trade-off between accuracy and efficiency.
 For example, setting the `oversample_factor` to `2.0` will double the number of candidates considered during the ranking phase, which may help achieve better results.

 The following request specifies the `ef_search` and `oversample_factor` parameters: